hail-is/hail/dev-docs/services/ci/README.md

 Mergability is determined by:

 - All required checks must be successful
+- There must have been a CI-generated test batch
+  - The most recent test batch must have run against the current SHA of the watched branch
 - The PR must be approved
+- The PR must not have the "DO_NOT_MERGE" label

 The control flow from final approval to CI merging a PRs looks like:

-- The PR's state will change in github (either a check changes to SUCCESS, or a review is approved)
+- The PR's state will change in github (maybe a check changes to SUCCESS, or a review is approved)
-- The github webhook callback will cause the `github_changed` flag to be marked as dirty for the `WatchedBranch` which is the target of this PR
+- The github webhook callback will cause the `github_changed` flag to be marked as dirty for the target `WatchedBranch`
-- The `WatchedBranch`'s `_update` method in [`github.py`](../../../ci/ci/github.py) scans all PRs against the branch and updates internal state that is used to calculate mergeability.
+- CI will detect that this PR is now considered mergeable
-- The `WatchedBranch`'s `_update` method in [`github.py`](../../../ci/ci/github.py) iterates again to merge all mergeable PRs, in priority order
+- CI will attempt to merge all PRs which are mergeable, in priority order
+  - Note: as soon as one PR merges, the remaining branches will no longer be mergeable because the target SHA will have changed

 ## Deploying services to the live infrastructure

 When a PR is merged into the `main` branch, a webhook will trigger.
 The CI service will set its `github_changed` flag.

 During its update loop, the CI service will determine that the SHA of the `WatchedBranch` has changed and trigger a deployment.
+Like in the test case, the CI service uses targets in `build.yaml` to generate a set of jobs in a batch run:

 - Create a new batch job to:
   - Build various components and service images
-  - Run various pre-deployment tests
   - Deploy to the `default` (ie prod) namespace
   - Run various post-deployment tests
   - A handful of final actions